dstroy0/InputHandler/README.md

 ```
 bool OutputIsAvailable();
 ```
-and then when you are done with the output buffer, it needs to be reinitialized:
+and then when you are done with the output buffer, it needs to be reinitialized with:
 ```
 void ClearOutputBuffer();
 ```